12 injured when trash truck overturns on outbound side of Lincoln Tunnel

 NJ Transit Rail, PATH, and NY Waterways are cross-honoring for bus passengers.
 NY Waterways was experiencing high passenger volumes and delays were reported on all routes.

-Due to the closure at Port Authority, commuters were experiencing crowded conditions at Penn Station as well.
+Due to the closure at Port Authority, commuters experienced overcrowded conditions at Penn Station and on trains as well.

 It is not yet clear what sparked the crash.
 The Hudson County Prosecutors Office is leading the investigation.